 10.4 Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality

 We see equity as creating fair access to opportunity and advancement for everyone.
-The details of our Diversity, Equity and Inclusion strategy can be found from page 50 of our Annual Report 2023/24.
+The details of our Diversity, Equity and Inclusion strategy can be found from pages 73-74 of our Annual Report 2024/25.
+The representation of our workforce, including our workforce by gender, can be found on pages 75-76 of our Annual Report 2024/25.

 We are committed to ensuring that all our colleagues are paid in a way that is both fair and equitable.
 We are dedicated to the promotion and adoption of the UK real Living Wage within our own operations and are proud to be the first luxury retailer and manufacturer to achieve accreditation as a UK real Living Wage employer.
 In April 2024, we implemented a pay increase of 12% for approximately 1,000 colleagues in the UK.
 This increase was above the recommended 10% real Living Wage increase.